Guillaume Coustou the Elder: Life

-In 1704 Coustou was received into the Académie royale de peinture et de sculpture.
+Coustou was received into the Académie royale de peinture et de sculpture in 1704.
 The work he made to mark his entrance was Hercules on the Pyre, now in the Louvre.
 It displays the special hallmark of the Baroque, a twisting and rising transverse pose, as well as highly skillful carving.
-He rose to become Director of the Academy in 1733.

-Another of his major works from his later career, the statue of Maria Leszczynska, (1731)is on display at the Louvre.
+Following the death of directeur Louis de Boullogne on 28 November 1733, the painter Hyacinthe Rigaud proposed that the four rectors of the Académie, Coustou, Claude-Guy Hallé, Nicolas de Largillière, and himself, rotate the post.
+This oligarchy would persist until the election of Coustou as sole director on 5 February 1735.

 Coustou also created two colossal monuments, The Ocean and the Mediterranean among other sculptures for the park at Marly; the bronze Rhone, which formed part of the statue of Louis XIV at Lyons, and the sculptures at the entrance of the Hôtel des Invalides.
 Of these latter, the bas-relief representing Louis XIV mounted and accompanied by Justice and Prudence was destroyed during the Revolution, but was restored in 1815 by Pierre Cartellier from Coustou's model; the bronze figures of Mars and Minerva (1733–34), on either side of the doorway, were not interfered with.

 In 1714 for Marly he collaborated in two marble sculptures representing Apollo Chasing Daphne (both at the Louvre), in which Nicolas Coustou sculpted the Apollo and Guillaume the Daphne.
 About the same time he was commissioned to produce another running figure in marble, a Hippomenes designed to complement an Atalanta copied from the Antique by Pierre Lepautre: each was placed at the center of one of the carp pools at Marly.